roborracle/case-changer/TOOL_IMPLEMENTATION_PLAN.md

 - ✅ ROT13
 - ✅ Trim Whitespace

-## ✅ ALL TOOLS IMPLEMENTED - PROJECT COMPLETE!
+## ✅ ALL TOOLS IMPLEMENTED AND INTEGRATED WITH ORIGINAL UI - PROJECT COMPLETE!

 ### 🎯 Implementation Results by Category: